avthart/cloud-native-engineering/content/posts/create-your-own-minikube-using-vagrant-and-kubeadm.md

 draft: false
 ---

 I've been exploring severals options for my CKA exam preparation.
 It is very easy to start with [Minikube](https://github.com/kubernetes/minikube) for playing locally with Kubernetes and learning the basics.
-I've also followed [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Keysel Hightower.
-This guide is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.
+I've also followed [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by [Keysel Hightower](https://twitter.com/kelseyhightower) - this guide is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

 Also check my [exam tips](/posts/certified-kubernetes-exam-tips/) on getting certified.

+In this post, I will guide you ("the easy way") setting up your own local kubernetes environment using Vagrant and Kubeadm.

 ##  Why not Minikube or Docker Mac?